rodneyshupe/Cookbook/Recipes/Sides/MexicanRiceQuick.rst

 Directions
 ----------

-1. In a medium size pot over Medium high heat, add 1 tablespoon oil and 1 tablespoon butter and cook until butter is melted and foaming has subsided.
+1. Add 1 tablespoon oil and 1 tablespoon butter to a medium pot over medium-high heat; cook until butter is melted and foaming has subsided.
 Add onions and cook until softened, about 5 minutes.
-2. Add rice and stir to coat, cook for 60 seconds.
-Stir in oregano, cumin, onion powder, garlic powder and chilli powder, and cook for 30 seconds.
+2. Add rice and stir to coat; cook for 60 seconds.
+Stir in oregano, cumin, onion powder, garlic powder and chilli powder; cook for 30 seconds.
 3. Add chicken broth and tomato sauce and bring to a boil.
 Reduce heat and simmer, covered, until all liquid is absorbed, about 15 minutes.
-4. Remove from heat and "fluff" rice.
+4. Remove from heat and fluff rice.
 Serve.

 Variation
 ---------